Nintendo Switch is $300, it's coming March 3 and you can preorder now

 For those keeping score at home, that price tag means the Switch sits very comfortably under the rival Sony PlayStation 4 and Xbox One.

 The Nintendo Switch is part tablet, part console and even part portable tabletop game system, but above all that it looks like the most novel piece of hardware to come from Nintendo in years.
-Most impressively, it'll be usable as both a home console and a portable handheld device.
+Most impressively, it'll be usable as both a home console and a portable handheld device with 2.5 to 6 hours of battery life.

 While in its dock the console will also allegedly deliver double the graphical processing power, so there's still good reason to use it with the TV at home.
 Early reports put the portable screen at 720p, whereas you'll hit 1080p resolution while docked.
 There's more in terms of technical scaling, but the idea is the same game library will work at home and on the go.

-If you're not entirely sold on the Switch's transforming Joy-Con grip controller, Nintendo also announced a more traditional gamepad.
+If you're not entirely sold on the Switch's transforming Joy-Con grip controller, Nintendo also announced a more traditional gamepad for $70 (around AU$90 or £60, converted).
 Other big news from the show included scrapping region locking of software and a paid subscription service, with more details to come.

 Nintendo previously announced a limited number of preorders will be made available at 9 a.m.
 ET on Friday 13 January.